biqProtocol/biq-deeplink-wallet/README.md

 ---

 ## Overview
-Solana wallet connector using deeplinks protocol for [Solflare](https://docs.solflare.com/solflare/technical/deeplinks) and [Phantom](https://docs.phantom.com/phantom-deeplinks/deeplinks-ios-and-android) wallets integration into mobile app environments such as react-native or web dApps running in a mobile browser where browser extensions are not available.

 Deeplinks work via redirects, so only the App or Wallet is visible to the user at one time.
 The App has no control or feedback after a deeplink redirect, only when the Wallet redirects back it can evaluate the status of the call.
 However, the user can still close the Wallet app or switch back to the App making for a not so friendly user experience.